mull-project/mull/docs/generated/CLIOptions.rst

 --ide-reporter-show-killed		Makes IDEReporter to also report killed mutations (disabled by default)

+--debug		Enables Debug Mode: more logs are printed

 --compdb-path filename		Path to a compilation database (compile_commands.json) for junk detection

 --compilation-flags string		Extra compilation flags for junk detection